ruby/www.ruby-lang.org/en/documentation/faq/8/index.md

 ### What is the difference between `include` and `extend`?

 `include` mixes a module into a class or another module.
-Methods from that the module are called function-style (without a receiver).
+Methods from that module are called function-style (without a receiver).

 `extend` is used to include a module in an object (instance).
 Methods in the module become methods in the object.

 ### What does `self` mean?

-`self` is the currently executing receiver--the object to which a method is applied.
+`self` is the currently executing receiver, the object to which a method is applied.
 A function-style method call implies `self` as the receiver.

 ### Why can't I load variables from a separate file?